How Corporate Lawyers Can Help SMEs in Singapore

 Read our other article to learn more on whether you should hire a debt collector or a debt recovery lawyer to help recover your debts.

 The Companies Act and the common law imposes stringent duties on the conduct of a director in a Singapore company.

 For instance, a director owes fiduciary duties to act in the best interest of a company.
 Some transactions between the company and the director are also forbidden unless authorisation from the shareholders is obtained.

-There are a number of ways a company can raise funds – via bank loans, venture capital, private equity, the capital markets, and the debt markets.
+There are several ways a company can raise funds – via bank loans, venture capital, private equity, the capital markets and the debt markets.
 For instance, in a bank loan facility, the corporate lawyer can offer legal advice on the terms of the loan, in the form of an opinion letter.

-To issue securities, compliance with various legislations, such as the Securities and Futures Act, is also essential.
-Legal professionals can guide the company through the thicket of regulation and structure a transaction in a compliant, tax-efficient manner.
+To issue securities, compliance with various legislation, such as the Securities and Futures Act, is also essential.
+Corporate lawyers can guide the company through the thicket of regulation and structure a transaction in a compliant, tax-efficient manner.

-Prior to incorporation, issues such as shareholders’ rights, share allotment, capital contribution, and management rights need to be spelled out clearly.
+Before incorporation, issues such as shareholders’ rights, share allotment, capital contribution, and management rights need to be spelt out clearly.
 Constitutional articles, such as the company constitution, can apportion these rights clearly.
-Shareholders and founders agreements can also achieve similar objectives.
+Shareholder and founders agreements can also achieve similar objectives.